klapeto/elpida/README.md

 # Elpida

 Elpida is a simple x86 CPU/Algorithm benchmarking library, aimed to be as transparent and as accurate as can be.
 To fully test the capabilities of the CPU, the benchmark is offered to be compiled against the specific architecture that it currently runs (eg. -march=native).
+Elpida is under development.

 ## Contents